Centri3/reference/src/attributes/type_system.md

     Message::Reaction(id) => { },
     Message::Quit => { },
 }

+// Non-exhaustive unit structs can be matched on as normal within the defining crate. let Marker { } = marker;
 ```

 Outside of the defining crate, types annotated with `non_exhaustive` have limitations that